invoke-ai/InvokeAI/docs/features/NODES.md

 1. The VAE decodes the final latent image from latent space into image space.

 image-to-image is a similar process, with only step 1 being different:
 1. The input image is decoded from image space into latent space by the VAE.
 Noise is then added to the input latent image.
-Denoising Strength dictates how much noise is added, 0 being none, 1 being all-encompassing.
+Denoising Strength dictates how much noise is added, 0 being none, and 1 being all-encompassing.
 We’ll call this noise A. The process is then the same as steps 2-4 in the text-to-image explanation above.

 Furthermore, a model provides the CLIP prompt tokenizer, the VAE, and a U-Net (where noise prediction occurs given a prompt and initial noise tensor).